Get a Global Talent visa in the UK

 — digital technology

-Your visa application will be supported by a joint team of EP Advisory and Sterling Law.
-450+ Global Talent cases with a 93% success rate!
+Your visa application will be supported by a joint team of EP Advisory and our legal partner – London-based immigration firm.

-Us working together means you get the best out of our expertise – EP Advisory takes care of your document prep while Sterling Law provides legal advice.
+Us working together means you get the best out of our expertise – EP Advisory takes care of your document prep while Law firm provides legal advice.

-We have English-, Ukrainian- and Russian-speaking case managers, so whatever language you speak, we will be able to support you.
+We have certified translators, so whatever language you speak, we will be able to translate your documents for submission.

-All the fields covered.
-Our clients got approved by Tech Nation, The Royal Academy of Engineering, and Art Council England.
+Our clients got approved by Tech Nation, The Royal Academy of Engineering, The Royal Society and Art Council England.

 For those who dare: we have experience in helping marketing, product management and even HR professionals to secure this visa!

-Our initial assessment test and intro calls are FREE, meaning you have nothing to pay until we take your case on.
+Our initial Global Talent visa eligibility test and intro calls are FREE, meaning you have nothing to pay until we take your case on.

 Get endorsed